johnmee/johnmee.com/pages/minimum-wage.md

 # Minimum Wage is not working

-Work the job at whatever (illegal) rate you're offered then&mdash;after you've quit&mdash;
+To fight back: Work the job at whatever (illegal) rate you're offered then&mdash;after you've quit&mdash;
 [reclaim the difference through the Fair Work Ombudsman][1].
 Even if you work there